 The U.S. Dollar Index now trades at a 14-year high.

 It looks impressive – until you consider all the other currencies that trade against the dollar.
-Dollar “strength” is really just an expression of the fact that other currencies are weak.
+Dollar “strength” is just an expression of the fact that other currencies are weak.

 The strong dollar isn’t real, and neither are the Federal Reserve’s rate hikes.
 Yes, Fed policymakers did just bump up their benchmark rate by a quarter of a percent.
 But the Fed’s two measly moves over the past year have NOT raised short-term interest rates above the inflation rate.
 Therefore, rates remain negative in real terms, which is bullish for precious metals.